beckn/beckn-onix/docs/faq.md

 ## Beckn-ONIX FAQ

 **Q: What is Beckn-ONIX?**
-**A:** Beckn ONIX is [FIDE](https://fide.org/) project aimed at easing setup and maintainance of a [Beckn](https://becknprotocol.io/) Network using reference implementations.
+**A:** Beckn-ONIX is [FIDE](https://fide.org/) project aimed at easing setup and maintainance of a [Beckn](https://becknprotocol.io/) Network using reference implementations.
 Objectives include setting up reliable, configurable and fast Beckn network as a virtual appliance.

 **Q: Is Beckn-ONIX a protocol?
 Is Beckn-ONIX a new version of Beckn?**
 **A:** No Beckn-ONIX is not a protocol.
 Beckn-ONIX is not a new version of Beckn.
 Beckn-ONIX project just helps setup and maintain a Beckn network.
 This initiative is independent of the evolution of Beckn